ywang037/Federated-Learning-PyTorch/REPRODUCE_FL_LOG2.md

 #### B. Experiment 2: increase local computation
 * The fraction number is fixed at C=0.1
 * The runs using optimized learning rate will be marked as "0.01/o"
+* R-98 means the number of round where test acc hit 98%, similar for R-XX
 * T Rnd means the total number of performed rounds
+* Test acc (f,max) means final value and max value

 ##### CNN/IID
 Model |Method|Data  | Test acc   |T Rnd |Time      | Machine | Frac | E | B | Lr    | Optim | Status